AlfaazPlus/QuranApp/CONTRIBUTING.md

 - Documentation improvements
 - Design suggestions

+We welcome your contribution to even this page.

 ## Before you start
 Please note that all new code contributions must be written in Kotlin.
 Please follow the [Kotlin Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html) and the [Android Kotlin Style Guide](https://developer.android.com/kotlin/style-guide).
 You may also setup our [kotlin_code_style.xml](https://github.com/AlfaazPlus/QuranApp/blob/master/kotlin_code_style.xml) in your IDE.